About Art Prints

 Silver Gelatin Paper (Baryta)

 Most of Stefan May’s black & white images are printed on Silver Gelatin Paper directly from the original negative.
-One can still can call it a „classical“ material in gallery quality and it lasts for decades.
+One can still call it a „classical“ material in gallery quality and it lasts for decades.

 Since the 70s, PE (polyethylene) prints especially for B/W prints are on the market, they have a different surface and base than the Silver Gelatin Prints, the results are different from Silver Gelatin Prints.
 Artist Prints are mostly done on PE Paper as a final test for the photographer before doing a Silver Gelatin Print.